About my Fundraiser

 I’d like to honor my Dad and all those suffering from this disease by raising awareness and funds for FTD.
 My hope is that one day, no family will have to endure what my family has.

 It’s known that I have a passion for sports, athletics and the outdoors.
-I attribute my athleticism to my Dad and that is why I will take on a series of athletic endeavors in 2012 in honor of my Dad.
-Here is a summary of what I have scheduled so far:
+I attribute my athleticism to my Dad and that is why I will take on a series of athletic endeavors in honor of my Dad.
+Here is a summary of what I have completed so far and my schedule for 2015:

 November 4 – NYC marathon -- CANCELLED due to Hurricance Sandy